The Real Secret to Real Estate Investing: It's a Language. Are You Fluent?

 Show Notes

-Think about it.
-A broker sends you a one-pager.
-It says "8.2% cap, 6.1% cash-on-cash, DSCR 1.31."
-If you don't know what those mean, you're either guessing or ignoring it.
+A broker sends you a one-pager: "8.2% cap, 6.1% cash-on-cash, DSCR 1.31."
+If you don't know what those mean, you're guessing or ignoring it.
 Both are expensive.
-The investor who knows those terms can read that page in 60 seconds and decide: worth a look or pass.
-That's the edge.
-And it's not about having more money.
-It's about speaking the language.
-The barrier to entry isn't capital.
-It's literacy.
-Fix that first.
+The investor who knows those terms reads that page in 60 seconds and decides: worth a look or pass.
+That's the edge — and it costs nothing.

 The Five Terms Every Investor Must Know